 Thank you for considering to apply for admission to Princeton University and your interest in engineering.

 We have many great things to say about Princeton Engineering as a launching place for your dreams and for making a positive difference in the world – and you can find a few succinct reasons why in our FAQ.
-However, the best advice we can give is to invite you to come and see for yourself is even better than anything we could say here.
+Ordinarily, we would add that coming to see for yourself is even better than anything we could say here.
 We are saddened that the coronavirus pandemic currently does not allow us to accept visitors or offer tours.
-After the 2020-2021 school year, please check back to see when we are restarting our student-led tours of the engineering school and also take advantage of opportunities to sit in on classes.
-While you are here, please be sure to attend an Office of Admission information session and an Orange Key tour of the campus, in addition to taking our engineering tour.
+After the 2020-2021 school year, please check back to see when we are restarting our student-led tours of the engineering school and offering opportunities to sit in on classes.
+By then we also hope you can attend an Office of Admission information session and an Orange Key tour of the campus, in addition to taking our engineering tour.